paulbrooks646/noDB/README.md

 Component Architecture

 App.js: Stateful.
-Will hold the array of pokemon.
+Will hold the array of movies.
 Header: Functional.
 Will display header at the top of the page.
 Filter: Stateful.
 Will map through the array and only display ones that have a specific rating.
 Edit: Stateful.
-Will contain the functions to create, edit, a delete.
+Will contain the functions to create, edit, and delete.
 Footer: Functional.
 Will display the footer.

-Wireframe